jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 The `"connection_string"` is a SQLAlchemy formatted [connection string](http://docs.sqlalchemy.org/en/latest/core/engines.html).
 In the example here it is connecting to a local SQLite database.
-Only two database are supported at this point and this includes SQLite and PostGRESQL.
-The parameter `"limit"` is used for testing purposes where only a limited number of records processed.
-By setting the parameter to `null` then there are no limit.
+The two supported database system are SQLite and PostgreSQL.
+The parameter `"limit"` is used for testing purposes to evaluate mapper output.
+By setting the parameter to `null` then there is no limit.
 The parameter `"refresh_transactions_table"` is set by default to `1` to refresh an internal table that is used to join against.
-The final optional parameter is `"batch_size"` which sets the number of records that are included in each file.
+The final optional parameter is `"batch_size"` which sets the number of records that are included in each JSON file.

 ```json
 {